Mount Kit for Echo Dot 3rd Gen (Alexa)

-Our innovative solution provides all you need to custom install your Amazon Echo Dot, 3rd Gen into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
+Our innovative solution provides all you need to custom install your Amazon Echo Dot, 3rd Gen (current model, sold separately at Amazon) into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
 A single Cat cable carries both the power for the Dot and its audio signal back to your equipment over a distance up to 200 feet.

 - Ceiling/Wall mount bracket that securely holds Amazon Echo Dot, Gen 3

 - 2 grille cover options (one with modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)

 - UL listed 24V POE (long distance) power supply